Vatnajökull National Park: Operations and services

 The campsite in Ásbyrgi.
 Vatnajökull National Park's visitor centre, Gljúfrastofa /is/, can be seen further away.

 Vatnajökull National Park is divided into four territories, each of them locally managed.

 The Northern Territory consists of north-western Vatnajökull, Askja caldera and its surroundings, Jökulsárgljúfur canyon and some of Jökulsá á Fjöllum riverbed.
 A visitor centre and a campsite are located in Ásbyrgi, along with a campsite in Vesturdalur /is/.

 The Eastern Territory includes Kverkfjöll mountains and north-eastern Vatnajökull, as well as the expanses of Snæfellsöræfi /is/.
 A visitor centre is located at Skriðuklaustur.

 The Southern Territory extends throughout the south-eastern part of Vatnajökull, or from Lómagnúpur mountain in the west to Lón /is/ and Lónsöræfi in the east.
 A visitor centre and a campsite are located in Skaftafell.
 Information centres in co-operation with the national park are run in Höfn, Hoffell, Hólmur /is/ and Skálafell /is/.

 Snæfellsstofa /is/ is Vatnajökull National Park's most recent visitor centre.

 The Western Territory extends over the south-western part of Vatnajökull and a large area outside the glacier, including Lakagígar craters and Langisjór.
-An information centre is located in Kirkjubæjarklaustur, jointly run by the national park and the local community.
+The Vatnajökull National Park Visitor Centre, which also serves as information centre for the Skaftárhreppur district, is located in Kirkjubæjarklaustur, jointly run by the national park and the local community.

 The visitor centre in Skaftafell is open all year round.
 The visitor centres in Ásbyrgi and Skriðuklaustur are open from the beginning of May throughout September, but can be opened during winter on appointment.
 Most of the national park's highland area is however inaccessible during the winter.

 National park rangers conduct patrols and provide educational services in the park's highland areas.
 The opening times of the stations vary from area to area, with the first rangers arriving when the relevant highland roads are opened, soon after the middle of June, and the last rangers leaving at the end of September.

 During the summer, national park rangers offer short walks with an emphasis on nature interpretation.
 From mid-June to mid-August, rangers guide daily interpretive walks at Ásbyrgi and Skaftafell.
 In the highlands, most ranger stations offer daily interpretive walks from early July until mid-August.